The Problem: ESA WorldCover#

 Two-Pass PMTiles Writer#

-Pass 1 - Collection: Tiles are appended to a temp file as they arrive.
-Each tile is hashed with FNV-64a; if a tile with the same hash and length already exists, the writer reuses the existing offset instead of writing duplicate data.
-For datasets with many uniform tiles, this deduplication can eliminate 30-50% of tile writes.
+Pass 1 — Collection: Tiles are appended to a temp file and hashed with FNV-64a for deduplication.
+For datasets with many uniform tiles, this eliminates 30–50% of tile writes.

-Pass 2 - Finalization: Entries are sorted by Hilbert tile-ID for clustering (this enables efficient HTTP range-request access in readers).
-Tile data is rewritten in sorted order to a new temp file, the directory structure is built, metadata is gzip-compressed, and the final archive is assembled: [Header] [Root Directory] [Metadata] [Leaf Directories] [Tile Data].
+Pass 2 — Finalization: Entries are sorted by Hilbert tile-ID for clustering (enabling efficient HTTP range-request access), then rewritten in sorted order with gzip-compressed metadata.
 The root directory is constrained to 16 KiB to fit in the initial HTTP fetch that PMTiles clients make.

 | Optimization | CPU before | CPU after | Impact |